hubmapconsortium/ingest-validation-tools/docs/seqfish/README.md

 | required | `True` |

 ### `preparation_instrument_model`
-The model number/name of the instrument used to prepare the sample for the assay
+The model number/name of the instrument used to prepare the sample for the assay.

 | constraint | value |
 | --- | --- |